 - unsalted butter

-Sift together the cocoa, flour, sugar, baking soda and salt into a large bowl.
-Then whisk in eggs, buttermilk, oil and vanilla.
+Sift together the cocoa, flour, sugar, baking soda, and salt into a large bowl.
+Then whisk in eggs, buttermilk, oil, and vanilla.
 Combine well and add liquid as preferred for thinner pancakes.

 Heat griddle over medium-high heat.
 Lightly coat with butter.
 Work in batches.
 I do 4 at a time pouring about 1/4 cup of batter onto a hot griddle.
-Flip pancakes when bubbles appear on surface.
-Cook for another minute or two until cake springs back when touched with spatula.
+Flip pancakes when bubbles appear on the surface.
+Cook for another minute or two until cake springs back when touched with a spatula.

-Transfer to oven safe plate and keep warm in 170 degree oven until all batter is used and you are ready to serve.
+Transfer to oven safe plate and keep warm in 170-degree oven until all batter is used and you are ready to serve.